AnkanPatel/Udacity-Data-Science-nanodegree-program-/Capstone project/Starbucks capstone project/README.md

 2-data : portfolio.json, profile.json and transcript.json.

-You can find my blog HTML:<a href="https://medium.com/@ankanpatel23/analyzing-starbucks-offers-data-35927832e0f1">here</a>
+You can find my blog <a href="https://medium.com/@ankanpatel23/analyzing-starbucks-offers-data-35927832e0f1">here</a>